amoeez/dataMerge/README.md

+Note: still very much in beta.
+It "works for us", but is built to also work for others with minor modificaiton.
+There are still a few improvements to be made under the hood though.

 # DataMerge

 Datamerge is a command-line tool intended for statistically sound merging and/or (re)binning of input datasets.
 It is a pretty flexible program that can be used for a few different things: